 Historically, medical device marketers have focused on clinical champions, banking on them to advocate for their products—a sound strategy when independent physicians were heavily courted by hospitals seeking patient referrals.
 But physician practices that are owned by health systems have lost this leverage and now must “play ball” with the administration.

-In other words, decision-making dynamics have changed, and one result is that you need to change the way you market.
+In other words, decision-making dynamics have changed, and one result is that you need to shift your medical device marketing.
 Here are three crucial steps to take:

 You still have to win over clinical champions, but now, it’s harder than ever.
 Physicians have limited political capital and will use it only if they think they’ll succeed.
 And to succeed, they require an economic narrative that contains hard or soft cost savings, or both.
 If your economic incentive is thin, your potential clinical champion won’t go to bat for your product and it won’t be evaluated.
 Here’s how to modify your approach:

 Disposables: Re-strategize your VAC Pack.
 Instead of a catch-all of information, your VAC Pack should be a sequential narrative that brings your product’s value to life and substantiates that value with clinical and economic evidence.

 Capital equipment: Your technology, no matter how advanced, means nothing if it doesn’t correlate to cost avoidance and reduced cost of care.
 Be sure to emphasize the economic benefits of your technology and start addressing them earlier in your marketing.

 IT/Software/Informatics: Focus on superior workflows that improve productivity and allow clinicians and staff to do more with less.
 And again, be sure to connect your product to a strong economic benefit up front.